 1. GassiMay the list begin with a mandatory dedication to the state.
-This street food of Mangalore is rather a thick coconut based delight, an all-time local favorite that can be savored with roti, rice or the traditional neer dosa or Korri roti (a combination of crispy wafer like flattened bread made from boiled rice and chicken curry).
+This food of Mangalore is rather a thick coconut-based delight.
+This all-time local favourite can be savoured with roti, rice or the traditional neer dosa or Korri roti (a combination of crispy wafer-like flattened bread made from boiled rice and chicken curry).
 The gassi is prepared with a variety of ingredients as its central delicacy, such as kori (chicken) gassi, channa dal (chickpeas) gassi, meen (fish) gassi, paneer (cottage cheese) gassi.

 2. Goli BajjiIf you are looking for the perfect snack handpicked from the street food of Mangalore, then the Goli bajji is your taste!
 This perfect evening snack is a sweet and sourish, plain soft bun that can either be eaten plain or with chutney.
-It is primarily made with maida (flour) and curd and further fried to add to its crispy and golden brown flavor.
-Also known as Mangalore Bonda, Goli bajji or Goli baje also makes a great winter snack or a savory on a rainy evening.
+It is primarily made with maida (flour) and curd and further fried to add to its crispy and golden brown flavour.
+Also known as Mangalore Bonda, Goli bajji or Goli baje, it makes for a great winter snack or a savoury on a rainy evening.

-Korri roti or Chicken curry and fried wafers is another Mangalorean delicacy, although mainstream, yet it does add to the traditional street food of Mangalore marking the exclusivity of this cuisine.
-The chicken curry is generally made from a red chilly base, hence maybe a little spicier for those accustomed to bland taste buds and perfect for the spice lovers.
+3. Korri RotiKorri roti or Chicken curry and fried wafers is another Mangalorean food, although mainstream, yet adding to the traditional street food of Mangalore marking the exclusivity of this cuisine.
+The chicken curry is generally made from a red chilly base, hence, maybe a little spicier for those accustomed to bland taste buds and perfect for the spice lovers.
 The roti is different from the usual roti one would speak of.
-It is a crispy, flattened wafer kind of bread used to dip in the curry and savor.
+It is a crispy, flattened wafer kind of bread used to dip in the curry and savour.

 4. Gujje PodiThis food of Mangalore is a pakoda in other terms, but not the usual pakoda you may have tasted.
 The Gujje Podi is a jackfruit pakoda, yes, you heard that!
 Jackfruit fried snack, nope not the jackfruit chips.
 As unsure as you may seem, the pakoda is that many times good.
-Another favorite snack of the Mangalorean, this snack consists of thinly sliced jackfruit pieces dipped in a rich, flavorful batter and deep fried adding to the crispy and crunchy nature of the pakoda.
+Another favourite snack of the Mangalorean, this consists of thinly sliced jackfruit pieces dipped in a rich, flavorful batter and deep-fried adding to the crispy and crunchy nature of the pakoda.

-5. MandakkiYou’ve seen rice and you’ve seen puffed rice.
+5. MandakkiYou’ve seen rice, and you’ve seen puffed rice.
 What if you could merge the two?
 Unthinkable?
-Try the Mangalorean Mandakki and it would force you to think twice!
+Try the Mangalorean Mandakki, and it would force you to think twice!
 This is a famous and cultural street food of Mangalore that consists of veggies, cooked puffed rice, masala and all the good things life has to offer.
-Grab a cup of chai (tea) and savor this street food of Mangalore, hopefully, while nature is pouring outside your window!
+Grab a cup of chai (tea) and savour this Mangalorean food, hopefully, while nature is pouring outside your window!